yooper/your-rapport/README.md

 dialogue across platforms, Your Rapport bridges visual capture with text-based search, turning ephemeral interactions into permanent, searchable records.
 Your Rapport is an Open Source tool that implements the best practices for protecting your privacy and documenting online content.
 You can easily import, export, or print screenshots from your collection.
-Your Rapport is free to use, but has a couple pro features you will need to pay for.
+Your Rapport is free to use, but has a couple pro features you will need to pay for, eventually.
 This enables us to continue development and support for this product.

 Please consider supporting this project with a [pro license](https://store.osintliar.com/product-details/product/6806a82925f8aaa6c9eb26c4/?buyNowProductId=6806a82925f8aa6bebeb26c6).